willtrnr/capman/README.md

   another (lesser) distribution.
 Plus, not all Chromebook models support it.

-- Chromebrew is very nice, but isn't without issues:
+- Chromebrew is also nice, but isn't without issues:

   - Files are installed as `chronos`, any user with terminal access ends up an administrator of the "system".